dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/razor-pages-start.md

 ---
 title: Tutorial: Get started with Razor Pages in ASP.NET Core
 author: rick-anderson
-description: Tutorial: Get started with Razor Pages in ASP.NET Core.
-This series covers how to add a model, scaffold, search, and more. ms.author: riande ms.date: 05/30/2018
+description: This series of tutorials shows how to use Razor Pages in ASP.NET Core.
+Learn how to create a model, generate code for Razor pages that use Entity Framework Core, add search functionality, add input validation, and use migrations to update the model. ms.author: riande ms.date: 05/30/2018
 uid: tutorials/razor-pages/razor-pages-start